telefonicaid/perseo-core/documentation/deployment.md

 ### Log Rotation (not apply to Docker container)
 Independently of how the service is installed, the log files will need an external rotation (e.g.: the logrotate command) to avoid disk full problems.

-Logrotate is installed as RPM dependency along with perseo.
-The system is configured to rotate every day and whenever the log file size is greater than 100MB (checked very 30 minutes by default):
+Logroate example file can be found in [`etc` directory in this repository](../etc).
+This example is configured to rotate every day and whenever the log file size is greater than 100MB (checked very 30 minutes by default):
 * For daily rotation: /etc/logrotate.d/logrotate-perseo-daily: which enables daily log rotation
 * For size-based rotation:
     * /etc/sysconfig/logrotate-perseo-size: in addition to the previous rotation, this file ensures log rotation if the log file grows beyond a given threshold (100 MB by default)